-Where the Board makes a new rejection under 37 CFR 1.196(b) and no action is taken with reference thereto by appellant within 2 months, the examiner should proceed in the manner indicated in paragraphs

-I-III of this section as appropriate.
+Where the Board makes a new rejection under 37 CFR 1.196(b) and no action is taken with reference thereto by appellant within 2 months, the examiner should proceed in the manner indicated in paragraphs I-III of this section as appropriate.
 See MPEP § 1214.01.

-If the Board affirms the examiner's rejection, but also enters a new ground of rejection under 37 CFR 1.196(b), the subsequent procedure depends upon the action taken by the appellant with respect to the 37 CFR 1.196(b) rejection.
+If the Board affirms the examiner's rejection, but also enters a new ground of rejection under 37 CFR 1.196(b), the subsequent procedure depends upon the action taken by the appellant with respect to the 37 CFR 1.196(b) rejection

-(A) If the appellant elects to proceed before the examiner with regard to the new rejection (see MPEP § 1214.01, paragraph I) the Board's affirmance will be treated as nonfinal, and no request for rehearing of the affirmance need be filed at that time.
+- (A) If the appellant elects to request rehearing of the new rejection (see MPEP § 1214.01, paragraph I), the request for rehearing of the new rejection and of the affirmance must be filed within 2 months from the date of the Board's decision. - (B) If the appellant elects to proceed before the examiner with regard to the new rejection (see MPEP § 1214.01, paragraph II) the Board's affirmance will be treated as nonfinal, and no request for rehearing of the affirmance need be filed at that time.
 Prosecution before the examiner of the 37 CFR 1.196(b) rejection can incidentally result in overcoming the affirmed rejection even though the affirmed rejection is not open to further prosecution.
 Therefore, it is possible for the application to be allowed as a result of the limited prosecution before the examiner of the 37 CFR 1.196(b) rejection.
-If an application becomes allowed, it should not be returned to the Board.
-Likewise, if an application is abandoned for any reason, it should not be returned to the Board.
-If the rejection under 37 CFR 1.196(b) is not overcome, the applicant (or patent owner in an ex parte reexamination proceeding) can file a second appeal (as discussed below).
-Such appeal must be limited to the 37 CFR 1.196(b) rejection and may not include the affirmed rejection.
-If an application does not become allowed or abandoned as discussed above, once prosecution of the claims which were rejected under 37 CFR 1.196(b) is terminated before the examiner, the application file must be returned to the Board so that a decision making the original affirmance final can be entered.
-Similarly, the file of any ex parte reexamination proceeding including rejections affirmed by the Board but made nonfinal for purposes of judicial review must be returned to the Board so that the affirmance can be made final by the Board.
+If the application becomes allowed, it should not be returned to the Board.
+Likewise, if the application is abandoned for any reason, it should not be returned to the Board.
+If the rejection under 37 CFR 1.196(b) is not overcome, the applicant can file a second appeal (as discussed below).
+Such appeal must be limited to the 37 CFR1.196(b) rejection and may not include the affirmed rejection.
+If the application does not become allowed or abandoned as discussed above, once prosecution of the claims which were rejected under 37 CFR 1.196(b) is terminated before the examiner, the application file must be returned to the Board so that a decision making the original affirmance final can be entered.
 The time for filing a request for rehearing on the affirmance or seeking court review runs from the date of the decision by the Board making the original affirmance final.
 See MPEP § 1214.03 and § 1216.